dialogic-godot/documentation/documentation/classes/class_dialogicchoiceevent.md

-The text that is displayed if [condition] is false and [else_action] is Disable.
-If empty [text] will be used for disabled button as well.
+The text that is displayed if  is false and  is Disable.
+If empty  will be used for disabled button as well.

 ---